-We wholeheartedly agree with the JRSV Issues Paper that it is essential to provide victim-survivors with increased agency and meaningful consideration throughout the judicial process.
 Historically, the lack of victim-survivor-centred approaches has not only perpetuated harm but also undermined the efficacy of our justice system.
 Enhancing the role and voice of victim-survivors in these processes is not just a matter of justice but also of necessary reform to ensure their rights and needs are adequately protected and addressed.
-Given this, we also commend the ALRC on the use of a lived-experience expert advisory group to ensure victim- survivors can participate in and influence system improvements see also 4.
+Given this, we suggest the use of a lived-experience expert advisory group to ensure victim- survivors can participate in and influence system improvements (as per Issues Paper, page 5, see also 4).